 Located in Tarrant County, Fort Worth is part of the greater Dallas-Fort Worth metropolitan area.
-The U.S. Census Bureau estimated the city's population at 812,238 in 2014.
-The population is relatively diverse, with nearly 61% of residents identifying as white alone in 2010, followed by more than 34% as Hispanic or Latino, nearly 19% as black or African American and almost 4% as Asian.
+The U.S. Census Bureau estimated the city's population at 909,585 in 2019.
+The population is relatively diverse, with about 64% of residents identifying as white alone in 2019, followed by 35% as Hispanic or Latino, nearly 19% as black or African American and about 4% as Asian.

 Residents and visitors to Fort Worth can take part in Mayfest in April-May, and October's Red Steagall Cowboy Gathering and Western Swing Festival.
 The area boasts many cowboy-themed museums and attractions, such as the Cattle Raisers Museum, Billy Bob's Texas and the National Cowgirl Museum and Hall of Fame.
 Other attractions include the Fort Worth Botanic Garden, Fort Worth Zoo, Amon Carter Museum, American Airlines C.R.
 Smith Museum and Tandy Archaeological Museum.

 Fort Worth is home to Texas Christian University, ranked the 97th best national university by U.S. News & World Report in 2020.
 Texas Wesleyan University, ranked # best regional university in the West by U.S. News, and the University of North Texas Health Science Center, ranked the 50th best medical school in the country for primary care, also are based in Fort Worth.

 On the 2-year college level, Tarrant County College District awards certificates and associate's degrees to a student population that numbered more than 50,000 as of Fall 2018.
 Fort Worth also hosts a campus of the private, 2-year Remington College.